JerinAbraham2/git-contributions/README.md

 Billy - "Aahh forgot to add a greeting...
-Hello."
+Hello.
+#### Hyejoo : Hello Hyejoo was here